sarabkohli29/projects/README.md

-The complete code about Martha's Calendar is in the `components` folder The css is in the `styles` folder, f
+The complete code about Martha's Calendar is in the `components` folder The css is in the `styles` folder.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).